nickojs/omni-cli/README.md

 The application automatically creates and manages project configurations through the interactive wizard.
 Projects are stored in:
 - **Local development**: `./config/projects_output.json`
 - **System installation**: `~/.cache/fm-manager/projects_output.json`

-### Fetching and Auto-Configuration
-You can fetch projects from Git repositories and automatically add them to your configuration:

-1. **In the menu, press `f` to fetch a project**
-2. **Enter the Git repository URL** (GitHub, GitLab, etc.)
-3. **Choose the destination directory** (or press Enter for current directory)
-4. **After cloning, you'll be asked if you want to add it to fm-manager**
-5. **If yes, provide a display name and startup command**
-6. **The project will be automatically added to your configuration**

-This eliminates the need to manually run the wizard after fetching new projects!

 ## � Troubleshooting